I come from an agricultural family. I love to cook and eat natural and healthy foods.

 Making this snack is easy and does not take much time.
 Let's get started!

-- 1/8 tsp dry mango powder (Amchur powder), available in Indian stores
+- 1/8 teaspoon dry mango powder (amchur powder)

 - Boil the potatoes and then mash them in a mixing bowl.

-- To the mashed potatoes, add all of the other ingredients, except for the oil.
+- Add all of the other ingredients (except for the oil) to the mashed potatoes.
 Mix well.
 Check for salt and spices.
 Adjust accordingly.

 - Pinch out a fistful of dough, making a round or oval shape.
 Flatten it a little.
 The tikkis should be thick.

 - Heat a flat pan over medium-high heat with a generous amount of oil.
 Place the tikkis on the pan.
 Once the tikki starts to become golden, reduce the heat to a minimum.
 Flip them upside down.
 Add some oil on the edges and allow the bottom become golden, as well.
 Shallow-fry both sides until the tikkis become a bit crispy.

 - Remove the tikkis from the pan and place them on a paper towel to absorb excess oil, if any.

 - Place two warm tikkis on a serving plate.
 Pour a spoonful of yogurt on each.
 Pour some sweet-sour chutney and green chutney over it.

 - Sometimes, people sprinkle some boondis, or red chili powder, on top.
 Toppings may vary according to your liking.
 Enjoy!